 “All night long on my bed I looked for the one my soul loves; I looked for him but did not find him.
-I will get up now and go about the city, through its streets and squares; I will search for the one my soul loves.
-So I looked for him but did not find him.
-The watchmen found me as they made their rounds in the city.
+I will get up now and go about the city….
 ‘Have you seen the one my soul loves?’
 Scarcely had I passed them when I found the one my soul loves.
-I held him and would not let him go till I had brought him to my mother’s house, to the room of the one who conceived me.”
+I held him and would not let him go till I had brought him to my mother’s house.”
+Song of Solomon 3:1-4

 The following thoughts I wrote down after reading his sermon on the above passage.

 Pin for later:

 Is Jesus our First Love?

 How desperate are we for our Beloved, Christ?
 How earnestly are we seeking him, how deep is our desire after him?

 We all “know” we need him and depend on him and that he wants to be our first love.
 But when it comes to a love relationship, having the mere knowledge of what is right and true is not sufficient, we need to act and really live out this relationship.

 How?
 By following the bride’s example, who got up in the middle of the night, in desperation, looking for her beloved everywhere, leaving nothing to chance.

 She didn’t postpone her search until morning, when she would have had a good night sleep (after all she had had a long day and needed some rest!).

 She didn’t say, “Why do I have to search for him anyway, could he not have stayed with me?
 Should not he be the one looking for me?”